dereneaton/virentes/README.md

-## Reproducible science for virentes introgression study
+## Reproducible science for live oak introgression study

 #### This repository is registered as doi:xxxyyzz